Express Doors Direct βΈ Blog βΈ What is U-Value and How Does it Relate to My Doors?

 What does the Law Say?

-In 2010, a change in building regulations meant that all new doors had to have a U-value of 1.8W/M2K or less.
-However, this only applies when the work being carried out is a controlled fitting β which in practice means that the entire frame is being replaced along with the door.
-As such, if youβre only replacing the door itself, then you might well be able to get away with a less energy-efficient door.
-Of course, youβll then have the disadvantage of higher energy bills β but this might be a sacrifice youβre willing to make.
+In 2022, a change in Part L of the building regulations meant that all new doors had to have a U-value of 1.8W/M2K or less.
+This requirement is set to ensure energy efficiency and reduce heat loss.
+However, this only applies when the work being carried out is a controlled fitting – which in practice means that the entire frame is being replaced along with the door.

 What About the BRFC Ratings?